 Usage represents the quantity of resources consumed by a user.
 Azure Stack collects usage information for each user and uses it to bill them.
 This article describes how Azure Stack users are billed for resource usage, and how the billing information is accessed for analytics, chargeback, etc.

-Azure Stack contains the infrastructure to collect and aggregate usage data for all resources.
+Azure Stack contains the infrastructure to collect and aggregate usage data for all resources, and to forward this data to Azure commerce.
 You can access this data and export it to a billing system by using a billing adapter, or export it to a business intelligence tool like Microsoft Power BI.
 After exporting, this billing information is used for analytics or transferred to a chargeback system.

 What usage information can I find, and how?

 Azure Stack Resource providers, such as Compute, Storage, and Network, generate usage data at hourly intervals for each subscription.
-The usage data contains information about the resource used such as resource name, meter name, meter ID, quantity used etc. To learn about the meters ID resources, refer to the usage API FAQ article.
+The usage data contains information about the resource used such as resource name, subscription used, quantity used, etc. To learn about the meters ID resources, refer to the usage API FAQ article.

 Retrieve usage information

-To generate the usage data, you should have resources that are running and actively using the system.
-If you’re not sure whether you have any resources running in Azure Stack Marketplace, deploy a virtual machine (VM), and verify the VM monitoring blade to make sure it’s running.
+To generate the usage data, you should have resources that are running and actively using the system, For example, an active virtual machine or a storage account containing some data etc. If you’re not sure whether you have any resources running in Azure Stack Marketplace, deploy a virtual machine (VM), and verify the VM monitoring blade to make sure it’s running.
 Use the following PowerShell cmdlets to view the usage data:

 - Install PowerShell for Azure Stack.